mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 It is required that user at this level:

 - has basic knowledge of Python (including collections and *lambda* expressions that are going to be used quite frequently),
-- understands main cocotb concepts (coroutines, forks, yielding events),
+- understands main cocotb concepts (coroutines, forks, awaiting events),
 - has basic knowledge of SystemVerilog (or any other HVL) coverage and randomization constructs.

 Functional Coverage